whiteqiao6253/metalulu-ai/README.md

 If you use this code or data, please cite:

-> Qiao L, Li W. A Two-Stage Interpretable Framework for Predicting Plant-Derived Small RNA Targets on Human 3′UTRs (MetaLulu-AI framework).
+> Le Qiao, Weizhong Li.
+A Two-Stage Interpretable Framework for Predicting Plant-Derived Small RNA Targets on Human 3′UTRs (MetaLulu-AI framework).
 2026. https://github.com/whiteqiao6253/metalulu-ai

 ---